 Karen Springs lived in Kyiv, Ukraine for over fourteen years advocating for orphaned and at-risk children and working with hundreds of adoptive families.
 Karen was a part of the team that saw the birth of the Ukraine Without Orphans movement and has partnered alongside the global WWO effort since the movement began.
 Having managed humanitarian and child advocacy projects throughout Europe, Central Asia and the Middle East with Orphan’s Promise today Karen continues as an advocate for children in families around the world.
 With a background in performing arts, production and writing, she is passionate about using those gifts to advance God’s Kingdom and see nations collaborate in solving their orphan and vulnerable children crisis through the World Without Orphans global movement.

 Regional Ambassador, Africa

 Shelton is the Executive Director of Forgotten Voices International, which is innovating orphan care by partnering with the local church in Africa to empower caregivers and families to meet the needs of orphaned and vulnerable children in their communities.
-Growing up in Zimbabwe, Shelton saw first-hand the plight of the poor, especially children and youth.
-For the last two decades he has worked with churches and communities across sub-Saharan Africa to create healthy environments and hope-filled opportunities for vulnerable children.
+Growing up in Zimbabwe, Shelton saw first-hand the plight of the poor children and youth.
+For the last 20 years he has worked with churches and communities across sub-Saharan Africa to create healthy environments and hope-filled opportunities for vulnerable children.
 He has served in key leadership roles and board positions for Christian organizations in Zimbabwe, Nicaragua and the USA.
 He holds a MA in International Development and degrees in Youth and Community Development.
 His passion is to see every child experience the love and security of a family, church and community.
 Shelton has lived in Africa, Central America and is currently based in Pennsylvania with his wife and their two children.

 Regional Ambassador, Latin America